shellyk22/Hemitube_finale/Hemitube4/wiki/README.md

 GET /api/users/:id/videos/:pid/reccomeded Retrieve the recommended videos according to the video you just watched

-# about the servers and their connection
+# About the servers and their connection

 In our node.js server, we have a function that sends and recives information from and to the TCP server.
 It sends a username and video id.